cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

   <a href="https://www.terraform.io/docs/providers/" target="_blank">Terraform's documentation</a>

 You will find in the root of the cloned repository a folder named *configurations*.
 That folder must containing the following files:

+``testsCatalog.yaml (required)``

+  Refer to the section "Test Catalog" to learn how to fill this file.

 ``configs.yaml (required)``

+| [**NOTE**: For running on Azure, AWS, GCP, OpenStack, CloudStack and Exoscale refer to the section "Main clouds" below.
+In those cases, only configs.yaml and testsCatalog.yaml are needed.]

 Its variables: